Gottlieb Daimler: Daimler Motors, the Phönix engine, and the first motorcar sold (1890 to 1900)

 With demand for engines growing, for uses in everything from motorboats to railcars, Maybach and Daimler expanded.
 In 1890 Daimler founded his own engine business, Daimler Motoren Gesellschaft (DMG).
 With funding from gunpowder maker Max Duttenhofer, industrialist, and banker Kilian von Steiner, and munitions manufacturer :de:Wilhelm Lorenz, Daimler Motoren Gesellschaft was founded 28 November 1890, with Maybach as chief designer.
 Its purpose was the construction of small, high-speed engines for use on land, water, and air transport.
 The three uses were expressed by Daimler in a sketch that became the basis for a logo with a three-pointed star.

 From 1882 until 1890, Daimler had resisted making his company into an incorporation or stock company.
 He had seen what happened to too many engineers who had pioneered a capital invention as he had.
 Many of them were forced out of their own companies by stock holders who "knew better" about how to run the company that they had just purchased than the man who founded the company.
 It happened to Henry Ford, Ransom Olds, Karl Benz, and August Horch.

 Daimler hated having to incorporate his company.
 Unable to obtain majority control, he sold out and then resigned.
 DMG expanded, but it changed.
 The newcomers, not believing in automobile production, ordered the creation of additional stationary engine building capacity, and considered merging DMG with Otto's Deutz-AG.

 In 1892, DMG finally sold its first automobile.
-DMG developed the high-speed inline-two Phönix, for which Maybach invented a spray carburettor.
+DMG developed the high-speed Phönix straight-twin engine, for which Maybach invented a spray carburetor.
 This was fitted in a singularly ugly car, which entered production in 1895 after a cessation of hostilities between Daimler, Maybach, and the DMG board.

 Gottlieb Daimler, aged 58, had heart problems and suffered a collapse in the winter of 1892–1893.
 His doctor prescribed a trip to Florence, where he met Lina Hartmann, a widow 22 years his junior who was the owner of the hotel where he was staying.
 They married on 8 July 1893, honeymooning in Chicago during its World Fair.

 Returning from the 1893 World's Fair in Chicago with his new wife, Daimler had vowed to purchase enough shares of DMG to regain control.
 This effort failed.
 Daimler sold all his shares and patents and resigned from the company.
 Maybach had left earlier.

 The disputes with Lorenz continued.
 Daimler attempted to buy 102 extra shares to get a majority holding, but was forced out of his post as technical director.
 The corporation was 400,000 Gold marks in debt.
 The other directors threatened to declare bankruptcy if Daimler didn't sell them all his shares and all his personal patent rights from the previous thirty years.
 Daimler accepted the offer, receiving 66,666 Gold Marks, and resigned in 1893.

 In 1894 at the Hermann Hotel, Maybach together with Daimler and his son Paul designed a third engine called the "Phoenix" and had DMG make it.
 It featured: